ErikRoelofs/prototypical/reference.md

 You can keep repeating card names and counts and everything will go in the same deck, until the first column contains the word 'Deck' again, which signals a new deck.

+## Containers

+Containers produce bags in Tabletop Simulator that contain various other content from your game.

+### NAME
+The name of this bag type.
+You can use whatever you want, and reference the object in other sheets by this name.

+*Names should be unique across all sheets.*

+### TYPE
+Either 'bag' or 'infinite-bag', to build either of those types of bags.

+### COLOR
+This references a color, which will determine the color of the bag.

+It is either a written name of a color, or a color hex-code: 'red' or '#ff0000'*.

+To see (or modify) the list of supported colors, look at "colors.xls" in the data folder.

+(Note that if you modify it and then send your game-sheet to someone else, they will not be able to build it!)

+### SIZE

+How large the bag should be.
+Using 1 will produce a normal sized bag.
+The number can be floating point.

+### CONTENTS

+Each column starting with this one contains the name of an object that is in the bag.
+If you want multiple of the same item, put the name in multiple times.
+(Scheduled to be improved)

+If you picked an Infinite Bag, only put one thing here, as an Infinite Bag can only contain one thing.

 ## Tokens

 Tokens represent the various, simpler, parts of your game.
 This may include colored cubes, pawns, triangles, but also custom tokens with text or numbers on them.